Smart Casual Verification of the Confidential Consortium Framework: Distributed Consensus Specification

-Our key correctness property is State Machine Safety (Property~\ref{prop:smr}) which specifies that different transactions cannot be committed at the same index in the log.
-We check this with invariant \textsc{LogInv} and action property \textsc{AppendOnlyProp} (Listing~\ref{lst:consensus}). \textsc{LogInv} states that all pairs of committed logs must be consistent and \textsc{AppendOnlyProp} states that each node can only extend its committed log. \textsc{LogInv} checks for safety violations across nodes (in space) and \textsc{AppendOnlyProp} checks for safety violations within a node (in time).
-We also checked a further 27 invariants/properties to ensure the correctness of our consensus protocol and of our understanding.
+Our key correctness property is State Machine Safety (Property~\ref{prop:smr}) which we check with invariant \textsc{LogInv} and action property \textsc{AppendOnlyProp} (Listing~\ref{lst:consensus}). \textsc{LogInv} states that all pairs of committed logs must be consistent and \textsc{AppendOnlyProp} states that each node can only extend its committed log. \textsc{LogInv} checks for safety violations across nodes (in space) and \textsc{AppendOnlyProp} checks for safety violations within a node (in time).
+We also checked a further 27 invariants/properties to ensure the correctness of our consensus protocol and of our understanding (see \cite{CCF-TLA}).
 One such example is \textsc{MonoLogInv} (Listing~\ref{lst:consensus}), which is a stronger variant of the property that log terms are monotonically increasing which we depend upon extensively.
 More concretely, \textsc{MonoLogInv} states that terms in the log can only increase after a signature and remains the same otherwise.